-The current plan is to have the midterm exams during scheduled class hours (Monday, 6:10-8:00pm + extra time for scanning/uploading); but this may be subject to change later on.
+The current plan is to have the first and third midterm exams during scheduled tutorial hours (Thursday, 9:10-11:00am); but this may be subject to change later on.
+The second midterm exam will be during the final exam period for the fall semester, and the final will be during the final exam period for the winter semester.
 Complete details will be announced on the course website as we approach the exam dates.